zxy19/store/README.md

 This extension provides a store that can be used to purchase item with money of `antoinefr/flarum-ext-money`.

+**This extension requires PHP8 or above!**

-This extension requires [SCHEDULE]().
+This extension requires [scheduler](https://docs.flarum.org/scheduler).
 If not configured, the expire will never happens automatically.

 More details, see [Wiki](https://github.com/zxy19/store-template/wiki/zh)